 You may hear the same person called by a variety of names which sound nothing alike!

-Russian celebrates standard Western holidays, such as Christmas, New Year's and Easter, but other holidays, like Victory Day and International Women's Day, take on special emphasis in Russia.
+Russia celebrates standard Western holidays, such as Christmas, New Year's, and Easter, but other holidays, like Victory Day and International Women's Day, take on special emphasis in Russia.
 Russian holidays also recognize uniquely Russian achievements; for example, Cosmonaut Day celebrates Russia's achievements in space exploration.